-- Each of the leases with a member of the Dilawri Group (each, a "Dilawri Lease") contains annual contractual basic rent escalators in the amount of 1.5% per annum.
-The Dilawri Leases are structured as triple-net leases under which the tenant is responsible for all costs relating to repair and maintenance, realty taxes, property insurance, utilities and non-structural capital improvements so that rent escalators are expected to flow directly to NOI; and - Contractual fixed rent escalators or consumer price index adjustments are expected wherever possible, to be negotiated into new leases entered into by the REIT.
+• Each of the leases with a member of the Dilawri Group (each, a "Dilawri Lease") contains annual contractual basic rent escalators in the amount of 1.5% per annum.
+The Dilawri Leases are structured as triple-net leases under which the tenant is responsible for all costs relating to repair and maintenance, realty taxes, property insurance, utilities and non-structural capital improvements so that rent escalators are expected to flow directly to NOI; and

+• The REIT's other leases include contractual fixed rent escalators or consumer price index adjustments.